White sailors ignited violent rioting in Charleston, South Carolina, on May 10, 1919 during what would become known as Red Summer.

 Reports from the night pin-point a few events that helped spark the city-wide terror: One group of white sailors ran down a Black man who had not stepped off the sidewalk for them.
 Another group killed a Black man at a pool hall after a bootlegger reportedly took their cash but did not return with the promised alcohol.

-When rumors of these incidents reached the Charleston Navy Yard, hundreds of white sailors flooded into Black Charleston to wreak havoc.
+When rumors of these incidents reached the Charleston Navy Yard, hundreds of white sailors flooded into Black Charleston neighborhoods to wreak havoc.

 Civil rights activist Septima Clark was a young woman living in Charleston at the time.
 In an interview she described the scene on May 10th: